mjordan/islandora_bagger/README.md

 1. Add the "Islandora Bagger Config File" reaction.
 1. Enter the absolute path on your Drupal server to the configuration file you want to use.

-There is no mechanism for uploading configuration files, so you will need access to the Drupal server's file system.
+This module provides no mechanism for uploading configuration files via Drupal's web interface, so you will need access to the Drupal server's file system.
 Also, do not put configuration files in directories that are accessible via the web, since they contain credentials for accessing your Drupal's REST interface.

 ## Usage